 1. Define the scope

-Don’t start with the whole site unless it’s small.
-Pick a realistic slice such as one topic cluster, one product line, one blog category or one stage of the funnel.
-That’s your audit unit.
+Avoid starting with the whole site unless it is small.
+Pick a realistic slice: one topic cluster, one product line, one blog category or one stage of the funnel.
+Scope is your audit unit.

-Clear scope keeps the audit from turning into a never-ending exercise.
-It’s the most common reason audits stall before producing output.
+Clear scope keeps things from turning into a never-ending exercise.
+Unclear scope is the most common reason audits stall before producing output.
+For teams new to the process, a single cluster of 20-30 pages is a good starting point.

 2. Build a page inventory